cryptfire/appwrite/README.md

-> Great news!
-Appwrite Cryptfire is now in public beta!
-Try it out and build your own high-assurance centralized crypto platform with Appwrite! ☁️🎉
+> Appwrite is very abstract.
+It takes a little while to get comfortable with modifying, tweaking and extending it. 🧬

 <br />
 <p align="center">